kennycason/kennycason/posts/2017-04-11-ray-casting.markdown

 ### Ray Casting

-Upon discovering this simple but effective algorithm, I found it very interesting and was excited to put it to some use.
+Upon discovering this simple but effective algorithm many years back, I was excited to finally put it to some use.
 Note that this algorithm is also sometimes referred to as the [Even-Odd Rule](https://en.wikipedia.org/wiki/Even%E2%80%93odd_rule).
 I prefer to call it Ray Casting as we will literally be casting a ray (vector), and **then** applying the even-odd rule to determine containment of some point within the polygon.
 I have also found that this algorithm is intuitive enough to excite people who aren't familiar with algorithms.

 The steps of the algorithm are simple.